CorneliaKelinske/first_blog/posts/2021/10-02-start_working_out.md

 You can also give yourself some time to try out different things.
 Just make sure you put a deadline on the trial phase so you don't end up activity hopping forever.

-# 3. Be realistic about your time
+# 3. Be realistic about your time commitment

 It's easy to over-commit, especially when you are excited about making all these good changes happen.
 But be realistic about how much time you can dedicate to exercising.
 While sometimes finding time is a matter of priorities and making time, there are obligations that you cannot ditch.
 If you know that you have a full schedule, maybe don't sign up for a program that demands you to go to the gym six times a week for several hours.
 I think it is better to exercise fewer times, yet consistently, than missing workouts or classes.
 In the first scenario, you are successfully sticking to a routine and have nothing to feel bad about.
 In the second scenario, you are not meeting your goals and probably feel bad about it and about yourself.
 That is not a good place to be in.
 That is the place where you feel like you fell off the wagon and all of a sudden climbing on feels so hard.

-# 4. Be realistic about your fitness
+# 4. Be realistic about your fitness level

 This piece of advice goes both ways.
 Don't overestimate yourself but don't underestimate yourself either.